tedcwang/OlympicGamesFeasibility/README.md

 This country shapefile provides the necessary geospatial data, projected as a WGS84 reference system, needed to add location to the financial data above: https://opendata.arcgis.com/datasets/a21fdb46d23e4ef896f31475217cbb08_1.zip

+### Downloading and viewing the .rmd file
+Click on the .rmd link to view the file in GitHub UI.
+There you should be able to see a button "Raw".
+Right click "Raw" and choose "Save Link As", then save where ever you wish on your device.
+You should be able to view the file now.

+Alternatively, if you already have R and RStudio installed, you can simply open the .rmd file there.